m0ru/bak/02_problemdescription.md

 * Ultimately the interface for authoring needs should support a wide range of ontologies^[Ontologies can be described as data-structure-descriptions, i.e. schemata, for RDF-data.
 E.g. the current demo-ontology defines that needs can have a title, a description, a location, tags, etc.] respectively any ontology people might want to use for describing things and concepts.
 Adapting the authoring GUIs or even just adding a few form input widgets should be seamless and only require a few local changes.
 * We^[My colleagues at the researchstudio Smart Agent Technologies and I] didn't want to deal with the additional hurdles/constraints of designing the prototype for mobile-screens at first, but a later adaption/port was to be expected.
 Changing the client application for that needed to require minimal effort.
 * It should be possible to build an application that feels responsive when using it.
 This means low times till first meaningful render and complete page-load.
 This in term implies a reduction of round-trips and HTTP-requests and use of caching mechanisms for data and application code.
 But "feeling responsive" also means that operations that take a while despite all other efforts need to show feedback to the user (e.g. spinning wheels, progress bars, etc) to communicate that the application hasn't frozen.
 * Runs on ever-green browsers.
-As it's a research-prototype there's less need to support old browsers, like the pre-edge internet-explorer.
+As it's a research-prototype there is less need to support old browsers, like the pre-edge internet-explorer.
 * Good developer experience, i.e. new language features to allow more expressive, robust and concise code, warnings about possible bugs where possible, auto-completion, jump-to-definition, documentation on mouse-hover, etc.
 * Any new technologies needed to be feasible to learn within the project's scope.
 * The more of the old code-base that could be kept, the better in regard to the scope.